revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > Option is b)
 <details><summary> <b>Explanation</b> </summary>

-> Here in the above code, for each iteration, if the num%i == 0 condition gets true then only it prints the num value and breaks the inner loop and jumps to the outer loop otherwise the i value of inner loop keeps on changing untill i<n or if condition becomes true, whichever comes first.
+> Here in the above code, `for` each iteration, `if` the `num%i == 0` condition gets true then only it prints the num value and breaks the inner loop and jumps to the outer loop otherwise the i value of inner loop keeps on changing untill i<n or `if` condition becomes true, whichever comes first.
 It prints 8 when the value of num and i are 8 and 2 respectively.
 It prints 9 when the value of num and i are 9 and 3 respectively.
 It prints 10 when the value of num and i are 10 and 2 respectively.
 For num =11, there is no i value that satisfy the if condition therfore it is not printed.
 Hence the correct option is b).
  </details>
 </details>

 ---
-21. Select which is/are true for "for Loop".
+21. Select which is/are true for `for` Loop.

 a) Python’s for loop used to iterates over the items of list, tuple, dictionary, set, or string.
 b) else clause of for loop is executed when the loop terminates abruptly.